LoxleyXI/LQS/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/loxleygames)

 ## Features
-* **LQS now comes bundled with Questpack, providing 20+ new quests to kick start your experience.**
+* **LQS now comes bundled with Questpack, providing 20+ new quests to experience**
 * Fully scriptable dialog events with NPC animations and simulated cutscenes
 * Flexible item trading system offers endless possibilities
 * Mob encounters featuring spawn requirements, level caps and other restrictions
 * NPC look/model utility functions allow easy creation of any appearance
 * Each step can be gated by any number of requirements
-* Custom quest tracker and "quest accepted/complete" sound effects
+* Custom quest tracker with a new `!quest` command providing quest info and hints
 * Quests are fully reloadable and will refresh simply by saving the file (ie. You can update NPCs or implement new quest steps without any need for a server restart!)